 If you’d like to help out with a patch of grass for our tent or even a hot shower then we’d love to hear from you.
-We’d also love for people to join in the run or the ride for a few steps or even a few days so again, please get in touch and we can try and co-ordinate this.
+We’d also love for people to join in the ride for a few miles or even a few days so again, please get in touch and we can try and co-ordinate this.

 2014 was a momentous year for me.
 In April I set a world record for running a marathon while dressed as a toilet in London.
 The experience of several thousand people cheering ‘Go Toilet!’ as I ran round the 26.2 mile course was something I’ll treasure for the rest of my life.